phpf/Routes/README.md

 });
 ```

 That's better.
-Note, however, you can't change the HTTP methods using this last example.
+Note, however, you can't change the HTTP methods using this last way.

+##Important Notes
+We have defined our route callbacks using strings for the class.
+However, they are not called statically; if the matched route callback uses a string as the first element, the router will attempt to instantiate this class before calling the method.
+This way, controller callbacks are run in an object context, but the objects do not have to be instantiated unless needed.